cerenarkac21/PROJE_CS412/README.md

 Ceren Arkaç:
-- Contributed at steps: HTML extraction, HTML files dataset preprocessing, scores dataset preprocessing, feature engineering, hyperparameter tuning, model training, PCA,  troubleshooting
+  Contributed at steps:
+    HTML extraction
+    histoy dataset preprocessing
+    scores dataset preprocessing
+    feature engineering
+    hyperparameter tuning
+    model training
+    PCA
+    handling skewed data
+    troubleshooting
 Minel Sena Sakarya:
+  Contributed at steps:
--Contributed at feature engineering and extraction -Contributed model training and hyperparameter tuning of the models Ege Sezginer:
+    feature engineering and extraction
+    model training and hyperparameter tuning of the models Ege Sezginer:
+  Contributed at steps:
--implementation of code2newfetures
+    implementation of code2newfetures
--implementation of Correlations investigation & hyperparameter tuning part -İmplementation of finding the similarity between the prompts of the students who got 100, with            tf-idf approach and with word2vec approach.
+    implementation of Correlations investigation & hyperparameter tuning part İmplementation of finding the similarity between the prompts of the students who got 100, with            tf-idf approach and with word2vec approach.
 Ahmethan Özcan:
+  Contributed at steps:
-* HTML extraction
+    HTML extraction
-* HTML files preprocessing
+    HTML files preprocessing
-* Frequency mapping by word2vec
+    Frequency mapping by word2vec
-* Troubleshooting
+    Troubleshooting

+Mustafa Kepenek:
+  Contributed at steps:
-Mustafa Kepenek: Attended on the meetings and made research on target variable transformations, implemented normalization
+    Attended on the meetings
+    made research on target variable transformations
+    implemented normalization